gold-lab/ExInAtor2/README.md

 -s <--scores_file>: TSV file with scores having these five columns: #Chr    Pos     Ref     Alt     RawScore        PHRED

-<u> Optional arguments: </u>
+*Optional arguments:*

 -i <--iterations>: Number of iterations to perform simulations, 10000 recommended

 -c <--cores>: Number of cores in the computer to use for the simulations

--t <--true_set>: This is a TXT file with ENSGs of your true positives genes, that will be used in the R script.
+-t <--true_set>: This is a TXT file with ENSGs of your true positives genes, that will be used in the R script, from the [CLC](https://academic.oup.com/narcancer/article/3/2/zcab013/6225859).

 -e <--exc_regions>: BED file with regions from the genome to ignore (such as those with low mappability, high repetitive sequences, etc)